To be successful at catching mice, one of the most important things you must know is which mouse bait to use in your traps.

-Not only is it very sweet and attractive to Mice, but it also sticks to the trap and increases the chances of a successful capture.
+Not only is it delightful and attractive to mice, but it also sticks to the trap and increases the chances of a successful capture.

-I have not had much success in the past with hard cheese, but I have had a lot of success with soft cheese.
+I must admit, I have not had much success in the past with hard cheese, but I have had a lot of success with soft cheese.

-It does not have to be the smelliest cheese either, any soft cheese is perfect for the job.
+It does not have to be the smelliest cheese either; any soft cheese is perfect for the job.
 The soft cheese will stick to the trap, increasing the chances of a successful capture!

-Mice eat meat too, and I have had success in the past when I have used cuts of hot dogs, and other meat.
+Mice eat meat too, and I have had success in the past when I have used cuts of hot dogs and other meat.

-Bacon is a great option, and although you can use cooked and uncooked, my preference is to place cooked Bacon onto the mouse trap because it reduces the risk of spreading bacteria.
+Bacon is a great option, and although you can use cooked and uncooked, my preference is to place cooked bacon onto the mouse trap because it reduces the risk of spreading bacteria.

-Chicken, Turkey, Ham, and Beef are great meat options for trapping mice.
+Chicken, turkey, ham, and beef are great meat options for trapping mice.

 Take a trip to the local pet shop and purchase some mouse food.
 When you have mice as pets, this is the food they live on.

-Gumdrops are sticky, sugary and can even be covered in chocolate.
+Gumdrops are sticky, sugary, and can even be covered in chocolate.
 Perfect for catching mice!

 My Mouse Trap Bait Is Being Stolen, Help!